odysseyindia/odyssey-tours/content/english/tim/itineraries/gujarat/_index.md

           have been built to ensure privacy whilst still offering unrestricted views over the trees and fields that attract their own share of birdlife.
-The Gir Birding Lodge offers a good base for tracking the Asiatic Lion in the wild.
+The Gir Birding Lodge offers a good base for tracking the Asiatic lion in the wild.
         checkInDate: ''
         checkInTime: ''
         checkOutDate: ''